List of ITV regions

 The ITV television network of the United Kingdom is divided into a number of geographical regions.

-Since 2002, all regions share the same programming except for regional news, weather and advertising.
-Historically, the regions were independent stations, each with its own schedule and branding.
+Since 2002, all regions share the same programming except for regional news, weather, advertising and some local political content.
+Before then, the regions were independent stations, each with its own schedule and branding.

 Current regions

 The table below lists the current 14 regions and 23 sub-regions for ITV and its two associated channels, the timeshifted ITV +1 and the high-definition ITV HD.

 While the main SD channels (ITV1, UTV, and STV) on the Freeview platform provide a service for all 23 sub-regions, some sub-regional services are not available on some of the other channels and platforms, and another service is substituted instead, as indicated in the table.

 Most Freeview transmitter areas overlap to some extent, so ITV regional services can often be received beyond the service areas indicated.
 Regional and sub-regional news and weather coverage may extend to include overlap areas.

 The other ITV channels such as ITV2, ITV3 and ITV4, are not divided into regions, and each broadcasts a single service across the country.